DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * recoveryAzureStorageAccountId `string`: The recovery disk storage account.
   * recoveryDiskUri `string`: Recovery disk uri.
   * resyncRequired `boolean`: A value indicating whether resync is required for this disk.
+  * secretIdentifier `string`: The secret URL / identifier (BEK).

 ### A2AProtectedManagedDiskDetails
 * A2AProtectedManagedDiskDetails `object`: A2A protected managed disk details.
+  * allowedDiskLevelOperation `array`: The disk level operations list.
+    * items `string`
   * dataPendingAtSourceAgentInMB `number`: The data pending at source virtual machine in MB.
   * dataPendingInStagingStorageAccountInMB `number`: The data pending for replication in MB at staging account.
+  * dekKeyVaultArmId `string`: The KeyVault resource id for secret (BEK).
   * diskCapacityInBytes `integer`: The disk capacity in bytes.
   * diskId `string`: The managed disk Arm id.
   * diskName `string`: The disk name.
+  * diskState `string`: The disk state.
   * diskType `string`: The type of disk.
+  * failoverDiskName `string`: The failover name for the managed disk.
+  * isDiskEncrypted `boolean`: A value indicating whether vm has encrypted os disk or not.
+  * isDiskKeyEncrypted `boolean`: A value indicating whether disk key got encrypted or not.
+  * kekKeyVaultArmId `string`: The KeyVault resource id for key (KEK).
+  * keyIdentifier `string`: The key URL / identifier (KEK).
   * monitoringJobType `string`: The type of the monitoring job.
 The progress is contained in MonitoringPercentageCompletion property.
   * monitoringPercentageCompletion `integer`: The percentage of the monitoring job.
 The type of the monitoring job is defined by MonitoringJobType property.
   * primaryStagingAzureStorageAccountId `string`: The primary staging storage account.
+  * recoveryDiskEncryptionSetId `string`: The recovery disk encryption set Id.
   * recoveryReplicaDiskAccountType `string`: The replica disk type.
 Its an optional value and will be same as source disk type if not user provided.
   * recoveryReplicaDiskId `string`: Recovery replica disk Arm Id.
   * recoveryResourceGroupId `string`: The recovery disk resource group Arm Id.
   * recoveryTargetDiskAccountType `string`: The target disk type after failover.
 Its an optional value and will be same as source disk type if not user provided.
   * recoveryTargetDiskId `string`: Recovery target disk Arm Id.
   * resyncRequired `boolean`: A value indicating whether resync is required for this disk.
+  * secretIdentifier `string`: The secret URL / identifier (BEK).
+  * tfoDiskName `string`: The test failover name for the managed disk.

 ### A2AProtectionContainerMappingDetails
 * A2AProtectionContainerMappingDetails `object`: A2A provider specific settings.